Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_day_1.md

 ![Coverage Sequences](../images/bootcamp/coverage_sequences.png)

-This will make it so that previous runs don't need to explore random inputs each time and can use inputs that it found that expand coverage to guide its fuzzing process and add mutations (modifications) to them to attempt to unlock new coverage or break a property.
-You can think of the corpus as the fuzzer's memory which allows it to retrace its prevoius steps when it starts again.
+This will make it so that previous runs don't need to explore random inputs each time and the fuzzer will use inputs that it found that expand coverage to guide its fuzzing process and add mutations (modifications) to them to attempt to unlock new coverage or break a property.
+You can think of the corpus as the fuzzer's memory which allows it to retrace its previous steps when it starts again.

-> Note: If you modify the interface of your target function handlers you should delete your existing corpus and allow the fuzzer to generate a new one, otherwise it will make calls using the previous sequences which may no longer be valid and prevent proper state space exploration.
+> NOTE: If you modify the interface of your target function handlers you should delete your existing corpus and allow the fuzzer to generate a new one, otherwise it will make calls using the previous sequences which may no longer be valid and prevent proper state space exploration.

-## Coverage Reports and Debugging
+## Understanding Coverage Reports

-You'll notice that after stopping Medusa (use `crtl+c` if you're running from the command line) it will generate a coverage report (Chimera comes preconfigured to ensure that Medusa and Echidna always generate a coverage report) which is an html file that displays all the code from your project highlighting in green lines which the fuzzer reached and in red lines that the fuzzer didn't reach during testing.
+After stopping Medusa it will also generate a coverage report (Chimera comes preconfigured to ensure that Medusa and Echidna always generate a coverage report) which is an HTML file that displays all the code from your project highlighting in green lines which the fuzzer reached and in red lines that the fuzzer didn't reach during testing.

 ![Initial Morpho Coverage](../images/bootcamp/initial_morpho_coverage.png)

 The coverage report is one of the most vital insights in stateful fuzzing because without it, you're blind to what the fuzzer is actually doing.

-## Debugging
+## Debugging Failed Properties

-Now let's add a simple assertion that always evaluates to false to one of our target function handlers:
+Now we'll add a simple assertion that always evaluates to false to one of our target function handlers:

 ```javascript
     function morpho_setOwner(address newOwner) public asActor {